Dear So Sad Today,

 Dear Not Telling,

 I think it's usually better for the truth to be out there.
-Any time I've waited to tell someone how I felt about them, the fear was usually based on some underlying knowing that either they didn't like me in that way or they didn't like me as much as I liked them.
+Any time I've waited to tell someone how I felt about him, the fear was usually based on some underlying knowing that either the person didn't like me in that way or didn't like me as much as I liked him.
 It's almost like I was keeping it to myself to preserve an illusion that something would happen.
-Living in illusion is a high sometimes, but eventually, they either like you or they don't.
+Living in illusion is a high sometimes, but eventually, the person either likes you or doesn't.
 So if you don't want to delude yourself, it's probably best to say something now.